Skip to content

 Getting this right from the start saves you from future stress and unnecessary costs.
 It’s about more than just the machine's footprint; it’s about matching its production capabilities to the unique rhythm of your bar.
 Think of it as a key piece of your operational puzzle.
 A perfectly sized machine works efficiently in the background, letting you focus on crafting great drinks and serving your customers.
 Let’s walk through how to figure out exactly what your bar needs.

-Calculate Your Bar's Ice Consumption
+How to Calculate Your Bar's Ice Usage

 First things first, you need a solid estimate of your daily ice usage.
 The best way to do this is to figure out how much ice your business uses during its busiest times.
 A good rule of thumb for bars is to plan for about 1.5 pounds of ice per customer.
 If you expect a Saturday night crowd of 200 people, you’ll need at least 300 pounds of ice just for drinks.
 Don’t forget to factor in extra for chilling glasses, filling ice wells, and any other uses.
 Track your actual usage over a busy weekend to get the most accurate number for your specific needs.